oracle/terraform-provider-oci/docs/FAQ.md

 #### Q: What can I do with Terraform I can't do with the APIs?
 Terraform allows you to define infrastructure configurations and then have those configurations implemented/created by Terraform automatically.
 In this respect, you could compare Terraform to similar solutions like OpenStack Heat, AWS CloudFormation, and others. http://blog.scottlowe.org/2015/11/25/intro-to-terraform/

-#### Q: Can I use Terraform to manage both Oracle Public Cloud and Oracle Bare Metal Cloud S?
+#### Q: Can I use Terraform to manage both Oracle Public Cloud and Oracle Cloud Infrastructure?
 **Yes.** The Oracle Public Cloud Terraform provider is located here - https://github.com/oracle/terraform-provider-compute.
 See - http://darylscorner.com/2016/11/using-terraform-across-multiple-cloud-providers/ for examples of Terraform multi-cloud configurations.